 Many insurance companies are hesitant to provide their policyholders the compensation they need after an incident.
 This is because thousands of policyholders often overstate their injuries or fail to provide accurate paperwork and proof of the incident.

 A personal injury attorney can help you through the process of claiming compensation and even negotiate with the insurance company to acquire as much compensation as you can without violating the terms of your policy.

-In order to do so, your attorney will collect proof through an initial investigation.
-While collecting proof can be a laborious task, legal professionals have the capability of navigating through the process efficiently and collecting information from a variety of sources.
-For example, your attorney can perform tasks such as:
+In order to do so, your lawyer will collect proof through an initial investigation.
+While collecting proof can be a laborious task, legal professionals have the capability of navigating through the process efficiently and collecting information from a variety of sources, such as:

 - Interviewing medical staff and witnesses of the incident.

 - Work alongside forensic experts to determine the cause of the crash.

 - Confer with medical experts to fully determine the extent of your injuries.